SpaceX's Inspiration4 will blast off on September 15

 It famously beat Boeing – a true titan of the aerospace industry – in a race to deliver US astronauts from American soil to the International Space Station for the first time in 10 years.

-While it has never really billed itself as a space tourism company, the company is planning to launch its first commercial flight to the ISS later this year.
+While it has never really billed itself as a space tourism company, the company is planning to launch its first commercial flight to the ISS in 2022.

 Three would-be astronauts have reportedly paid $55 million each to take part in a 10-day voyage being carried out with Axiom Space – another private company, which plans to build the first commercial space station.